-EITN85: Wireless Communication Channels Assignment 1 Course Lecturer: Harsh Tataria Handed Out: Lecture time, 28 January 2019 Due Date: 5 pm, 4 February 2019 Aim The aim of this assignment is to characterize large scale fading and small scale fading characteristics based on measured data from a radio channel measurement campaign.
-Preparation As a preparation for this assignment, it is strongly recommended to go over the material from the lectures thus far, as well as the corresponding chapters and sections in the course textbook by Prof. Andreas F. Molisch.
-Another optional, but rather useful exercise is to do the computer simulation in section 5.4.1 of the book, and to regenerate figures 5.7 to 5.14.
-Outdoor Propagation Measurement Campaign For this assignment, You will be using data from an outdoor measurement campaign performed here in Lund.
-The measurement was performed using the so called RUSK Lund channel sounder (channel measurement system), at the carrier frequency of 2.6 GHz.
-The measurement took place at the Faculty of Engineering at Lund University, in an area which can be best characterized/described as a semi-urban microcellular environment.
-The chosen setup consists of one base station (BS), which is equipped with a single vertically polarized antenna element.
+For this assignment, You will be using data from an outdoor measurement campaign performed here in Lund, at LTH.
+The measurement was performed using the RUSK Lund channel sounder, using a carrier frequency of 2.6 GHz.
+The measurement took place at the Faculty of Engineering at Lund University, in an area which can be best characterized as a semi-urban microcell environment.
+For this assignment, the chosen setup consists of one base-station (BS), which is equipped with a single vertically polarized antenna element.
 The transmit antenna was placed outside of a window at the second floor of the Study center, at a height of about 6 m above the ground level.
 During the measurement, the receiver was moved in a predefined route circulating the lake, with a total length of 490 m, as shown in Fig. 1.